Learning to Admit Optimally in an $M/M/k/k+N$ Queueing System with Unknown Service Rate: Introduction

 A core assumption in the above literature is that the transition kernels of the underlying controlled Markov chains are strictly bounded away from $0$ and $1$, with the bound uniform in the parameter and the class of (optimal) policies.
 This core assumption does not hold in our problem: the controlled Markov chain found by sampling the queueing system at arrivals has drastically different behavior under the available class of policies---admit if room or never admit---, and thus the conclusions of this literature do not apply.
 Furthermore, in the above literature, most of the results are on asymptotic learning, and only recently, finite-time regret guarantees have been obtained.
 The existing finite-time regret guarantees are largely for certain {discrete-time} queueing systems with {geometrically distributed} service times and unknown parameters, which we will discuss below.

-\textbf{Queueing systems.} There is a growing body of work on learning-based control in discrete-time queueing systems; see \cite{walton2021learning} for a recent survey.
-In \cite{krishnasamy2018learning}, when stability holds, finite regret is shown in a discrete-time multi-class, multi-server queueing problem using a forced exploration-based scheme; regret is defined with respect to the $c\mu$ rule in a system with known service rates. {The service rates and the arrival rates of the system are chosen such that the system is in the stability region.
-Moreover, in the multi-server setting, more restrictive conditions are imposed on the problem parameters to ensure geometric ergodicity and stability. \cite{krishnasamy2021learning} also studies learning-based resource allocation in a discrete-time multi-class multi-server queue with unknown class-based service rates, {and uses modified UCB and Thompson sampling algorithms to establish polylogarithmic regret bound.
-Both of these works form empirical service rate estimates by observing and averaging service completions.}
+\textbf{Queueing systems.} There is a growing body of work on learning-based control in discrete-time queueing systems; see \cite{walton2021learning}. \cite{krishnasamy2018learning,krishnasamy2021learning} studied a discrete-time multi-class, multi-server queueing system with unknown service rates.
+After imposing stability conditions, \cite{krishnasamy2018learning} used a forced exploration-based learning scheme to prove finite regret compared to the $c\mu$ rule in a system with service rates known. \cite{krishnasamy2021learning} used UCB and Thompson sampling-based algorithms to prove a polylogarithmic regret bound. \cite{choudhury2021job} proved an $\Tilde{O}(\sqrt T)$ regret over time horizon $T$ using a queue-length agnostic randomized-routing-based algorithm for a multi-server discrete-time queueing system.
+All of these works form empirical service rate estimates by observing service successes and failures.